johnjago/johnjago.com/content/about.md

 draft: false
 ---

+Hi there, I’m John.

-My name is John.
-I like creating things on the web, reading books, taking long walks in nature, and exploring new places.
+I like creating things on the web, reading books, and taking long walks in nature.

-I write to learn and to share what I’ve learned with others and with my future self.
+I write to learn and to share what I’ve learned with others—and with my future self.

 I value [craft](https://www.craftcouncil.org/magazine/article/craft-seriously-what-does-word-mean) and authenticity.